ReversecLabs/spikee/docs/10_adaptive_rsa.md

 ## Research Background

-The Adaptive RSA is based on the technique from "Jailbreaking Leading Safety-Aligned LLMs with Simple Adaptive Attacks" (EPFL, 2024).
+Adaptive RSA is based on the technique from "Jailbreaking Leading Safety-Aligned LLMs with Simple Adaptive Attacks" (EPFL, 2024).
 Key innovations in this implementation:

 - **Dual optimisation**: Optional refusal probability minimisation for safety applications
 - **Robust scoring**: Handles both exact matches and prefix-based sequence scoring